Variants galore

 Current situation

 All circulating variants currently reported belong to the Omicron family.
 But the virus has continued evolving and accumulating mutations, particularly in the receptor binding domain of the Spike protein.
-The result is the simultaneous rise of multiple descendants of Omicron BA.2 and BA.4/5, sharing common mutations that allow the virus to better escape recognition by neutralizing antibodies (a process called convergent evolution).
+The result is the simultaneous rise of multiple descendants of Omicron , sharing common mutations that allow the virus to better escape recognition by neutralizing antibodies (a process called convergent evolution).
+These are the latest updates (in reverse chronological order):

 November 2023: The WHO reclassified the BA.2.86 variant (also known as Pirola) and its offshoots (including JN.1) as a variant of interest since it is becoming increasingly prevalent worldwide.
 Despite the many mutations in Spike, its capacity to evade immunity does not seem to be as dramatic as when Omicron emerged.
 There is so far no indication that the disease is more severe.